tytydraco/yessleep/out/When_my_husband_said_he_was_haunted_by_the_accident_I_didnt_think_he_meant_literally.md

 “I’ll drop him back Sunday,” said Howard, giving me a kiss.
 “Love you, Sasha.”

 “Love you,” I smiled.
-“Have fun boys!”
+“Have fun, boys!”

 I waved them goodbye, trying not to worry too much.
 They both needed this.
 I was hopeful that it would be the catalyst for Howard coming home.
 In the meantime, I had a free weekend.
 Since Oscar was born, I hadn’t spent a single night away from him.
 Some girlfriends were coming over for takeout pizza and wine.
 For the first time in years, I didn’t have to be a responsible mom.

-That evening I got the inevitable topic of Howard’s departure out of the way so I could let my hair down.
+That evening, I got the inevitable topic of Howard’s departure out of the way so I could let my hair down.
 We drank, danced, and played rummy.
 I even smoked a few cigarettes.
 It was just like my college days, albeit with good wine rather than cheap vodka.

 As the evening wound down, it was just one friend remaining.
 She called an Uber, then used the upstairs bathroom.